mcnomer/mcnomer.github.io/README.md

 # site
-The new main site, the launchpad wasn't too great
+The new main site - the old launchpad wasn't too great, so I removed a bunch of bloat.

 ### Attributions